Trending

 The Secret Service and local law enforcement had separate command posts at the rally, which “created, at the highest level, a structural divide in the flow of communications,” adding that a patchwork of radio, cell phone, text and e-mail was used to communicate and at one time, radio signals from a separate event featuring first lady Jill Biden in Pittsburgh were bleeding into the conversation at the Butler location, necessitating the changing of radio channels at the Trump event, the AP reported.

-The panel also blamed issues within the culture of the agency, working under the impression that it had to “do more with less” which affected how it conducted its mission to protect the former president, among others.
+The panel also blamed issues within the culture of the agency, working under the impression that it had to “do more with less,” which affected how it conducted its mission to protect the former president, among others.
 The panel said that measures taken after July 13 should have been put in place before the assassination attempt.

 NBC News reported the agency’s budget nearly doubled over the past 10 years, from $1.4 billion in 2014 to more than $3 billion now.
 It also increased staffing by almost 25%, employing more than 8,100 people including 3,200 special agents and 1,300 uniformed officers, according to the Secret Service’s website.